ChristopherWilks/megadepth/README.md

 For any and all subcommands below, if run together, `megadepth` will do only one pass through the BAM file.
 While any given subcommand may not be particularly fast on its own, doing them all together can save time.

-Subcommand `--bigwig` is the only subcommand that will output a BigWig file with the suffix `.all.bw`.
+Subcommand `--bigwig` is the only subcommand that will output a BigWig file with the suffix `.coverage.bw`.
 If `--min-unique-qual` and `--bigwig` are specified the "unique" coverage will also be written to a separate BigWig file with the suffix `.unique.bw`.

 Also, `--bigwig` will not work on Windows, megadepth as of release 1.0.5 will simply skip writing a BigWig if this option is passed in with the Windows build, but will process other options which still make sense (e.g. `--auc`).